codsen/codsen/packages/html-crush/README.md

 - Does not parse the input — input can be (X)HTML or whatever or mixed with whatever
 - Equally, the input can be with HTML errors, broken HTML, incomplete HTML or not-quite-HTML or whatever
-- Mailchimp, Responsys, Exact Target, Campaign Monitor tags in your HTML - all fine - it will minify it
+- Mailchimp, Responsys, Exact Target, Campaign Monitor tags in your HTML - all fine

-In short, we prioritise the support of broken or mixed-HTML support over both:

-1. minification amount (Kangax [html-minifier](https://www.npmjs.com/package/html-minifier) will compress more);
-2. speed

-The price we pay is, we are not able to detect an invalid HTML/CSS/JS.

 As a side priority, this application also takes into consideration **human-friendliness**: